 Based on a distributed leadership approach, any CEM participating government interested in furthering a substantive idea on a clean energy issue is encouraged to identify willing partners and proceed.
 Work is organized under four thematic pillars: energy efficiency, clean energy supply, integration, and human capacity.
 Initiatives under those pillars include appliance efficiency, building and industry efficiency, solar and wind, carbon capture use and storage, power system transformation, smart grids, electric vehicles, sustainable cities, women in clean energy, and energy access.

 The CEM was borne out of the Major Economies Forum Global Partnership and the Technology Action Plans that were released in the fall of 2009.
 The United States hosted the first meeting of ministers in Washington, DC in June 2010.
-UAE hosted CEM2 in 2011, the UK CEM3 in 2012 and India CEM4 in 2013.
-Korea is hosting CEM5 in May 2014 and Mexico will host CEM6 in 2015.
+UAE hosted CEM2 in 2011, the UK CEM3 in 2012, India the CEM4 in 2013, and Korea the CEM5 in May 2014.
+Mexico will host the next CEM meeting (CEM6) in 2015.

 For more information, please click here.